nightscout/Trio/README.md

-# iAPS
+# Open-iAPS

 ## Introduction

-iAPS - an artificial pancreas system for iOS based on [Open-iAPS-oref Reference](https://github.com/nightscout/open-iaps-oref) algorithms (Master 0.7.1) and Ivan Valkous stale Swift repo, freeaps.git.
+Open-iAPS - an artificial pancreas system for iOS based on [Open-iAPS-oref Reference](https://github.com/nightscout/open-iaps-oref) algorithms (Master 0.7.1) and Ivan Valkous stale Swift repo, freeaps.git.

 Thousands of commits later, with many new and unique features added, the iOS app has been renamed to iAPS under a new organisation, Artificial Pancreas.

+//TODO: ADD Open-iAPS bit

-iAPS uses lot of frameworks published by the Loop community.
+Open-iAPS uses lot of frameworks published by the Loop community.

 ## To download this repo:

 In Terminal:
-git clone --branch=main https://github.com/artificial-pancreas/iaps.git
+git clone --branch=main https://github.com/nightscout/Open-iAPS.git
-cd iaps
+cd Open-iAPS
 xed .

 Or using the GitHub interface: